 Unless an accident victim makes a claim against his or her own insurance company, the victim has no duty to speak to the claims adjuster.
 By contacting a personal injury lawyer immediately after the accident, the victim can obtain legal advice about whether it is wise to speak to the adjuster.
 Usually, it is better to let the attorney speak for the victim.
 After all, if a lawyer offers to let the victim give a statement in exchange for taking a statement from the insured driver, the adjuster will almost always decline.
 Why should victims play by rules that insurance companies are unwilling to follow?

 After obtaining emergency medical care, accident victims should obtain legal advice.
 Personal injury lawyers can give accident victims tips that will help them maximize the value of their injury claims.
+Injury attorneys know the steps of a personal injury lawsuit by heart and can keep you prepared.

-It is important for injury victims to be learn about the need to follow a physician’s advice.
+It is important for injury victims to learn about the need to follow a physician's advice.
 When accident victims start to feel better, they tend to skip appointments with doctors.
 They put the other activities in their life ahead of their nagging pain.
 After a couple of physical therapy appointments, they stop going because physical therapy is time consuming and painful.

 Insurance claims adjusters always look for reasons to believe that an accident victim's injuries have healed and that the victim is fabricating claims of ongoing pain.
 When accident victims stop going to physical therapy or skip doctor's appointments, claims adjusters contend that the absence of ongoing medical care proves that the injury healed.